-Chapter Two examined the FY 2016 juvenile exit sample by their level of juvenile justice involvement and as a whole.
-A statistical profile of the juveniles was provided and included a description of their prior, current, and recidivist contacts with the juvenile justice and criminal justice systems.
+Chapter Two examined the FY 2016 juvenile sample by level of their juvenile justice involvement and as a whole.
+A statistical profile of the juveniles in North Carolina after their exit from the juvenile justice system was provided and included the characteristics of the sample and their prior, current, and recidivist contacts with the juvenile justice and criminal justice systems.
 Two points of time were examined for recidivism (i.e., juvenile complaint and/or adult arrest) - during juvenile justice involvement and during the two-year follow-up period, as well as an overall recidivism rate.

-As the seriousness of the juveniles' level of involvement increased (i.e., from diversion to probation to commitment), the percentage of males, black juveniles, and older juveniles increased.
+As the severity of the juveniles' level of involvement increased (i.e., diversion [least severe] to probation to commitment [most severe]), the percentage of males, black juveniles, and older juveniles increased.
 These personal characteristics (i.e., gender, race) were also linked to higher recidivism rates during the two-year follow-up.
 There was a complex relationship between juvenile age and rates of recidivism.
 Recidivism rates gradually increased by age and peaked at age 12-13.
 Recidivism rates decreased slightly for juveniles 14 years and older.

-Three measures were used to examine prior contacts with the juvenile justice system - prior complaints, adjudications, and confinement (i.e., detention admission and/or YDC commitment).
-As the seriousness of the juveniles' level of involvement increased, prior contact with the juvenile justice system increased for all three measures.
-Examination of the relationship between prior contacts and age showed an incremental increase for all three groups by age.
+Three measures were used to examine prior contacts with the juvenile justice systems - prior complaints, adjudications, and confinement (i.e., detention admission and/or YDC commitment).
+As the severity of the juveniles' level of involvement increased, prior contact with the juvenile justice system for all three measures increased.
+Examination of prior contacts and the juveniles' age found an incremental increase for all three groups by age.
 Prior contacts with the juvenile justice system were also linked to higher recidivism rates during the two-year follow-up for all three groups.